weilee24/drum-pattern-genre-classification/README.md

-# Bayesian Modeling of Drum Pattern Styles
+# Bayesian Modeling for Drum Style Classification

-This project is a **14-class drum-style classification task** using **drum-only audio**.
-The model does not use melody, vocals, lyrics, harmony, artist metadata, or full-song production context.
-It only uses rhythmic and spectral features extracted from isolated drum performances.
+This project is a **14-class drum-style classification** task.
+The goal is to classify the style of each drum pattern using only clean drum audio.

-Because the task has **14 possible classes**, a strict top-1 accuracy of around **35% to 40%** should not be interpreted like a binary classification score.
-A balanced random guess would be about **7.1%**, and many classes are rhythmically similar or underrepresented.
-The more informative result is that the Bayesian models clearly outperform the simple Naive Bayes baseline and reach up to about **55% top-2 accuracy**, meaning the correct style is often among the model's two most probable predictions.
+I used Google Magenta's **Groove MIDI Dataset (GMD)** because it contains isolated drum performances recorded by professional drummers.
+From the audio files, I extracted features related to rhythmic density, onset patterns, dynamics, timbre, and spectral characteristics.
+The model does not use melody, vocals, or other instruments.

-The goal of this project is not to claim perfect genre recognition.
-The goal is to test how much stylistic information can be recovered from drum patterns alone, while using Bayesian models to expose uncertainty and model limitations.
+Since this is a **14-class classification** problem, the random top-1 baseline is about **7.1%**.
+Under this setting, the best Bayesian model reached around **34.97% top-1 accuracy** and **55.21% top-2 accuracy**, clearly outperforming the Gaussian Naive Bayes baseline at **21.47%**.
+This shows that the model can learn recognizable style patterns from drum audio.

-## Project Motivation
+## Motivation

-Music genre classification is difficult because modern genres often overlap.
-Many styles share similar production techniques, melodic patterns, and instrumentation.
-Drum patterns, however, often preserve rhythmic and stylistic cues.
+Music genre classification is difficult because many styles borrow similar production techniques, melodic ideas, and instrument arrangements from each other.
+However, drum patterns often preserve strong rhythmic and stylistic information.

 The main question of this project is:

-> Can musical style be classified using only drum-pattern features extracted from audio?
+> Can music style be classified using only clean drum pattern features?

-This setup is intentionally restrictive.
-Classifying 14 styles from drum-only audio is harder than classifying full songs, but it isolates whether rhythmic and timbral drum features carry enough signal for style prediction.
+By using isolated drum audio, the project focuses directly on rhythm and timbre without interference from other instruments or production layers.

 ## Dataset

-- Source: Groove MIDI Dataset (GMD), Google Magenta
+- Source: Groove MIDI Dataset, Google Magenta
-- Original metadata: 1,150 entries
+- Original samples: 1,150
-- Usable audio recordings: 1,090 files
+- Usable audio files: 1,090
-- Final feature table: 1,090 rows and 35 columns
+- Final feature table: 1,090 rows × 35 columns
-- Final task: **14-class classification** after merging rare styles into an `others` class
+- Final task: **14-class classification** after merging rare classes
-- Split: 70% training, 15% validation, 15% test, using stratified sampling
+- Train-test split: 70% Train, 15% Validation, 15% Test, stratified

-Rare classes such as `dance`, `afrobeat`, `blues`, and `middleeastern` were grouped into `others` to reduce extreme class imbalance.
+Rare classes such as `dance`, `afrobeat`, `blues`, and `middleeastern` were merged into `others` to reduce severe class imbalance.

 ## Feature Extraction

-Raw audio files were loaded with `librosa`, resampled to 22,050 Hz, and converted to mono.
-The following features were extracted:
+I used `librosa` to load the raw audio, resample it to 22,050 Hz, and convert it to mono.
+The extracted features include:

 - Tempo / BPM
 - Onset rate